lemunozm/message-io/README.md

 Managing sockets is hard because you need to fight with threads, concurrency, IO errors that come from the OS (which are really difficult to understand in some situations), serialization, encoding...
-And if you make use of non-blocking sockets, it adds a new layer of complexity: synchronize the events that come asynchronously from the OS poll.
+And if you make use of *non-blocking* sockets, it adds a new layer of complexity: synchronize the events that come asynchronously from the OS poll.

-`message-io` offers an easy way to deal with all these mentioned problems, making them transparently for you, the programmer that wants to make your application with its own problems.
+`message-io` offers an easy way to deal with all these mentioned problems, making them transparently for you, the programmer that wants to make an application with its own problems.
 For that, `message-io` offers a simple API and give only two concepts to understand:
 **messages** (the data you send and receive), and **endpoints** (the recipients of that data).
 This abstraction also offers the possibility to use the same API independently